Evolution (Sabrina Carpenter album): Critical reception

 Evolution was met with positive reviews, with critics complimenting Carpenter's sense of maturity and growth on the album in comparison to her debut album.
 Christine M. Sellers of The Celebrity Cafe wrote that Carpenter "proves she's not just another Disney darling transitioning through her teenage years" and that the album "showcases Carpenter's growth as both a songwriter and a vocalist".
 Brittany Goldfield Rodrigues of Andpop gave the album 3.8 thumbs up, saying that "with Evolution, Sabrina is showing a mature musical side, willing to experiment with techno beats, lyrics and what she can do vocally.
 She provides an interesting indie yet synth take on pop music, and has clearly found a unique sound that she shines in, that separates her from the rest".
 Matt Collar from AllMusic gave the album a rating of 3.5 out of 5, noting its dance-pop sound and describing it as a "mix of heartfelt acoustic balladry, R&B-influenced pop, and dance-oriented anthems.

 Commercial performance

-Evolution debuted at number 28 on the US Billboard 200 and sold 11,500 copies in its first week.
+Evolution reached number 28 on the US Billboard 200 chart, selling 11,500 copies in its first week.

+The album also reached number 44 on the Australian Albums Chart, number 84 on the Canadian Albums Chart, number 98 on the Irish Albums Chart, number 171 on the Dutch Albums Chart, and number 181 on the Flanders Albums Chart.